Science

 Overcoming challenges in developing DUB inhibitors

-As DUBs are a large family of proteins expressed in many different human cells and with many links to human disease, they have attracted much interest as drug targets.
-Nevertheless, the development of potent DUB inhibitors suitable for clinical development initially proved challenging due to issues linked to specificity and selectivity.
+DUBs are a large family of proteins expressed in many different human cells, which are implicated in numerous diseases.
+Consequently, they have attracted much interest as drug targets.
+However, the advancement of potent DUB inhibitors suitable for clinical development initially proved challenging.
+One difficulty has been identifying small molecule drugs which inhibit DUBs in a highly-targeted fashion, i.e. with high specificity and selectivity.

-Since Mission’s foundation, our scientists have been focused solely on the biology of DUBs and the development of specific and highly potent small molecule drugs that inhibit the activity of specific DUB targets.
-We believe that our singular focus on this area has enabled us to solve many of the previous issues that have made the development of DUB drugs challenging.
+Ever since Mission was founded in 2011, our scientists have been focused solely on the biology of DUBs and the development of specific and highly potent small molecule drugs that inhibit the activity of specific DUB targets.
+We believe that our singular focus has enabled us to solve many issues that have previously made the development of DUB drugs challenging.

 Mission Therapeutics